torvarun/gr-pv/README.md

 a corresponding RX channel using the GNURadio library.
 Data packet signal integrity is verified with the SciPy library.
 Once all tests pass the Crimson TNG is marked functional.

+# Directory Layout

+The Per Vices Functional Test System is built from GNURadio's Out of Tree Module generator.
+Currently no blocks are exported via XML to the GNURadio Companion; this out of tree module serves as a foundation for internal verification of Per Vice products.

 # Install

 ```